 The experience I had moderating the game truly touched me.

 I saw people telling colleagues what their strengths are, complementing each other, and debating about ways to be authentic at the workplace and this was emotional for many of them.

-It worked so well because it combined a game with a winner and a lot of fun and deep discussion and questions.
+It worked so well because it combined a game with a winner and a lot of fun, deep discussion, and questions.

 Here is what the participants at the Sarawak Convention Bureau have shared with me: